pytorch/ort/Readme.md

 ### Note

-Currently, Support for vision models is limited on Intel® VPUs(tested on MYRIADX with 512MB).
-Support for NLP models may be added in future releases.
+Experimental support on Intel® VPUs(tested on MYRIADX with 512MB) in this preview.

 ## License